-The credits earned in overseas institutions may be approved by the Meiji University Faculty Council, as Meiji University course credits mentioned below:

-Study-Abroad Related Courses (Language and Practice) A, Study-Abroad Related Courses (Language and Practice) B, Study-Abroad Related Courses (Lecture) A, Study-Abroad Related Courses (Lecture) B or Study-Abroad Related Courses (Lecture) C. The classification of the approved subject is based on the subject in the foreign university.
-The courses are marked as "Study-Abroad Related Course: N: approved for credit" on the grade transcript and do not affect the grade point average (GPA).
+The Meiji University Faculty Council may approve the credits you earn in overseas institutions as the Meiji University course credits listed below: Study-Abroad Related Courses (Language and Practice) A, Study-Abroad Related Courses (Language and Practice) B, Study-Abroad Related Courses (Lecture) A, Study-Abroad Related Courses (Lecture) B or Study-Abroad Related Courses (Lecture) C. The classification of the approved subject is based on the subject in the foreign university.
+Meiji University will mark the course as "Study-Abroad Related Course: N: approved for credit" on the grade transcript and it will not affect the grade point average (GPA).
+Only up to 24 credits can be approved each semester.
+The total credits that can be approved during your enrollment is 60 credits.
+Furthermore, only 8 credits can be approved during your enrollment for foreign language courses including English.